mernst/uwisdom/Mit.md

 The MIT Registrar's picture class list (photo sheets of registered students in a subject, from ID photographs) is available from <http://student.mit.edu>.
-There is some software to manipulate these at ~mernst/class/6170/2005-spring/ST05/administrivia/picture-directories/ .

 For hotels that are nearby MIT, see